-This word is used twice in the Bible, here and III John 9, “Diotrephes, who loves to have the preeminence.”
+The Bible uses “preeminence” twice in the Bible, here and 3 John 9, “Diotrephes, who loves to have the preeminence.”
 Big shot Diotrephes loved to be first.
 He wanted to be number one in the local church.
-It is either Christ or Diotrephes, Christ or any other leader in the local church.
+It is either Christ or Diotrephes, Christ, or any other leader in the local church.
 It cannot be both.
 Christ must be first.
 Jesus Christ will not play second fiddle to anyone.
 He will not be second in any church or family.
 He will remove any rival.

-This term was used of athletes who won their events at the Olympic and Pythian games.
-The athlete who won first place held the preeminence.
+In Greek, “preeminence” was used of athletes who won their events at the Olympic and Pythian games.
+The athlete who won first place held preeminence.

-Jesus Christ should hold the predominate place in our hearts.
+Jesus Christ should hold the predominant place in our hearts.

 Jesus Christ’s preeminence does not depend upon whether we hold him as such in our hearts.
 He is preeminent whether we honor him or not.
-Do you give him first place in your hearts (I Pet.
+Do you give him first place in your hearts (1 Pet.
 3:15)?
-Does he come before our business, husband, wife or children?
+Does he come before our business, husband, wife, or children?
 The Bible holds him as preeminent.
 Whether we hold him as such in our hearts depends on how much we allow him to occupy our hearts.
-The Christian who does not hold him in first place is a miserable person.
-We are miserable when we hold ourselves as first.
+The Christian who does not hold him in the first place is a miserable person.
+We are sad people when we put ourselves first.
 There is no way to break that misery until we place Jesus Christ as preeminent in our hearts.

 Jesus Christ wants absolute capitulation; we must get off the throne of our lives.
 Jesus must be King of the hill.
 He will not share that position with anyone.
 He must be number one on our list of priorities.
-This may explain why some of us have difficulty in our Christian lives.
+This sense of focus may explain why some of us have difficulty in our Christian lives.
 He must be the absolute authority in our lives.
 He did not die merely to get us to heaven.
-He wants to take us to heaven first class.
+He wants to take us to heaven first-class.
 Most people go to heaven second class.
-This is the key to the abundant life.
+This attitude is the key to abundant living.

-We will never have a moment’s peace until we get our eyes off self and people and put them upon the preeminence of Jesus Christ.
-We cannot love and appreciate Jesus Christ until we know something about the six areas that precede the statement about his preeminence.
-First, we know who he is then we love him.
-Unless we understand his greatness we cannot give him the dignity and honor he deserves.
+We will never have a moment’s peace until we get our eyes off ourselves and put them upon the preeminence of Jesus Christ.
+We cannot love and appreciate Jesus Christ until we know something about the seven areas that precede the statement about his superiority.
+First, we know who he is; then, we love him.
+Unless we understand his greatness, we cannot give him the dignity and honor he deserves.
 Loving him is the result of knowing him.
-Otherwise it is sheer emotional pap without substance.
-Emotional love is up one minute and down the next.
+Otherwise, it is sheer emotional pap without substance.
+Passionate love is up one minute and down the next.
 Love based on truth is solid and lasting.